xohw/MD6-FPGA-implementation/README.md

 		1. Check the "COM" number connected to the board in the device manager of your computer.
 		2. Based on the loaded XDC file, press the reset button "BTNU" on the board (top button).
-		3. Open the "md6_interface.py" python file.
+		3. Open the "MD6_CF.exe" from Software/MD6_CF Software/GUI App.
 		4. Select the message and key type you want to insert.
 		5. Enter the message - M.
 		6. Enter the key - K (optional).